slnsw/dxlab-meridian/README.md

 Just copy the `/build` folder to any server.

 Internally, we use `vercel` for deployments.
-We also use `dotenv`, so make sure you have a `.env` and `.env.production` file.
+Environments variables are on Vercel's dashboard.

 ```
-$ npm run deploy # Deploys staging version
+$ npm run deploy
-$ npm run deploy-production # Deploys production version

-# Make sure .env file has this:
-GOOGLE_ANALYTICS_ID=UA-XXXXXX-XX
-FB_APP_ID=XXXXXXXXXXXXXXXXXX
-# This enables separate analytics accounts for testing and production.
 ```

 ## Credits